-Tweets (the avian kind) are good for your health and happiness
+Tweets (the avian kind) are good for your health

 .
 The soundscape refers to the sum of the sounds emanating from a particular landscape.
 A pair of recent studies show that bird sounds improve the quality of the soundscape and help counter the ill effects of human noise.